rebeccachoo/react-graph-with-date-and-data/README.md

 # React - Corona Track App

 This project was to get a number of new corona cases and date to represent to a graph.
-The app will store your data into the firebase.
+The app will store your data into the firebase so you need an account for firebase database.

 ## Installation